+All James Scholars must earn a certain number of points throughout their academic careers to maintain James Scholar status and receive recognition at graduation.
 At the end of each semester, your progress will be reviewed.
-All James Scholars must earn a certain number of points each semester throughout their academic careers to maintain James Scholar status and receive recognition at graduation.

-- Submit an honors plan to earn points at the beginning of each semester (deadline: Friday, September 8, for Fall 2017).
+- Beginning of the Semester: Must log in to the James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, August 22–Friday, September 9, for fall 2022).
 The honors points table outlines some options.
 You may choose to focus within a single category or select options throughout all categories.

 - Maintain full-time (12 semester hours) enrollment at the University of Illinois each semester you are receiving early registration privileges.

 Failure to submit your James Scholar honors plan at the beginning or the end of the semester or failure to complete the requirements will result in removal from the program.